 Belize is considered a jewel in Central America.
 It is well known for its rich Mayan heritage, and evidence of this is visible with its numerous archaeological sites referred to by locals as “Maya ruins.”
-Home to the world’s second longest barrier reef, Belize is an ideal spot for deep sea fishing, diving, snorkeling and numerous other water sports, making it one of the world’s leading destinations for tourism.
-As for native Belizeans, agriculture is one of their main sources of income, and it’s easy to see why.
+Home to the world’s second longest barrier reef, Belize is an ideal spot for deep sea fishing, diving, snorkeling and numerous other water sports, and is one of the world’s leading tourist destinations.
+As for native Belizeans, agriculture is their main source of income, and it’s easy to see why.
 With an area of 8,867 sq miles, Belize is one of the most sparsely inhabited countries in the world, with only 360,000 residents.

-2009: ISL moved its operating base to San Ignacio Town and began running teams in the immediate surrounding communities.
+2009 ISL moved its operating base to San Ignacio Town and began bringing volunteers to the immediate surrounding communities.

-2011: ISL Teams started serving the Northern Districts of Belize under the leadership of Dr. Frank Zamora and assisted by Denise Neal.
+2011 ISL began serving the northern districts of Belize under the leadership of Dr. Frank Zamora and Denise Neal.

-2012: An ISL team served in the remote communities of the most southern district of Belize for the first time.
+2012 ISL began serving in the remote communities of the most southern district of Belize.

-2013: After reaching out to new regions, ISL was able to send an increased number of teams in the western and northern districts of Belize, resulting in the need to hire additional ISL staff to facilitate volunteers.
+2013 ISL was able to send an increased number of volunteers to the western and northern districts of Belize, resulting in the need to hire additional ISL staff.

 Where We Serve in Belize

-In the western part of Belize, in the villages of the Cayo District, there is a large population of immigrant families, some of whom illegally settled due to the abundance of rich land for agriculture and the lack of surveillance by the authorities.
-Here there is often a lack of proper infrastructure, basic utilities, and adequate, reliable transportation.
-Toward the southern part of Belize, there is a mix of immigrants and native Belizeans who work in the citrus and banana industries.
-Due to the fact that this is mostly seasonal work, some people are unable to afford adequate housing and proper healthcare.
+In the western part of Belize, in the villages of the Cayo District, there is a large population of immigrant families, some of whom settled illegally due to the abundance of rich agricultural land and lack of surveillance by the authorities.
+Here there is often inadequate infrastructure, basic utilities, and reliable transportation.
+In the southern part of Belize there is a mix of immigrants and native Belizeans who work in the citrus and banana industries.
+Because this is mostly seasonal work, some people are unable to afford adequate housing and proper healthcare.

-In the Northern Districts, most villages are settled by Belizean sugar cane farmers and fishermen.
-Some of these families are a little better off than many who live in the country, but inadequate infrastructure and lack of basic healthcare is the same as in other rural villages in Belize.
+In the northern districts most villages were settled by sugar cane farmers and fishermen.
+Some of these families are better off than many who live in other parts of the country, but inadequate infrastructure and a shortage of basic affordable healthcare is the same as in other villages in Belize.

 The Need in Belize

-The local Ministry of Health provides free primary healthcare at community hospitals located in major towns and secondary care at the regional hospitals, which provide care for those who need more than the community hospitals can provide.
-Sometimes, this has an added cost if more advanced tests are required.
-These regional hospitals can be as far as two hours away for many of the villages in Belize, and there is only one tertiary care institution in the country where patients are referred on a per need basis.
-To help meet this need, the public health department conducts mobile clinics in several villages every six weeks to do post-natal care and to administer vaccines.
+The Belize Ministry of Health provides free primary healthcare at community hospitals located in major towns and more advanced care at regional hospitals.
+Regional care is more expensive, as more advanced tests are often required and regional hospitals may be as far as two hours away from many of the villages in Belize.
+There is only one tertiary care institution in the country, where patients are referred on a per need basis.
+The public health department brings mobile clinics to several villages every six weeks, but they provide only post-natal care and administer vaccines.

 A large portion of the population in these villages suffer from seasonal illnesses and either use local remedies or receive no treatment at all.
-Many other villagers suffer from chronic diseases and remain untreated due to the geographical and socioeconomic challenges of proper medical care.
+Many other villagers suffer from chronic diseases that remain untreated due to the geographical and socioeconomic challenges of obtaining proper medical care.